 Chafers complete their life cycle in one year which can lead to rapid population increases.
 In B.C., the adult beetles emerge from the soil in early to late June, then mate in swarms at dusk.
 In late June and early July, the females can lay up to 300 eggs in the soil.
 In about two weeks the eggs hatch and the small grubs begin to feed on the roots of turf grass.
-Heavy infestations may lead to the turf feeling “spongy” due to the grubs tunnelling just under the surface.
+Heavy infestations may lead to the lawn feeling “spongy” due to the grubs tunnelling just under the surface.
 Infested turf will commonly be wilted or dead and easily pulled back, revealing the feeding larvae.
 The most damage is seen in the fall and early spring when the grubs are full-grown.
 They feed right up until they pupate in May.
 At this time, they burrow down into the soil out of reach of their predators and complete their metamorphosis into beetles.

 Crows, Raccoons, and Skunks

 Do not panic if you see crows, raccoons and skunks digging up the lawn.
 These critters are actually doing a very good job of pest control.
-They are eating the grubs that are eating your lawn root, and breaking the lifecycle.
+They are eating the grubs that are eating your lawn roots, and breaking the lifecycle.
 Less grubs means less adults to swarm in June and lay eggs, and then ultimately less lawn problems for you.

 Cultural Control, Maintaining a Healthy Lawn

 Growing a healthy lawn is not a tough job, it just takes a little bit of time and attention.
-Generally, well-maintained lawns -- ones that are routinely aerated, fertilized, dethatched and watered -- are less vulnerable to chafer infestations than neglected lawns.
+Generally, well-maintained lawns, ones that are routinely aerated, fertilized, dethatched and watered, are less vulnerable to chafer infestations than neglected lawns.

 Take these simple steps and set your lawn up for success.